Updated: 2020-07-16 by

 To begin, keep in mind these key points about health insurance in Vermont:

-In Vermont, the ACA open enrollment period ended on December 15, 2019.
-This means that, unless you qualify for an exception, you won't be able obtain health insurance through Vermont Health Connect until the 2021 open enrollment period begins in the fall of 2020.
+In Vermont, the ACA open enrollment period ended on December 15, 2020.
+This means that, unless you qualify for an exception, you won't be able to get health insurance through Vermont Health Connect until the 2022 open enrollment period begins in the fall of 2021.

-To learn whether you qualify for an exception that will let you get covered, see What Happens If I Missed the Vermont Obamacare Enrollment Deadline?
+To learn whether you qualify for a special enrollment period, see What Happens If I Missed the Vermont Obamacare Enrollment Deadline?

 3. Your health insurance marketplace is located at Vermont Health Connect.

-During open enrollment, or whenever you qualify for an exception, you can use the website Vermont Health Connect to choose your health insurance plan, apply for cost-saving tax credits, and get other help you need.
+During open enrollment, or whenever you qualify for a special enrollment period, you can use Vermont Health Connect to choose your health insurance plan, apply for cost-saving tax credits, and get other help you need.

 To learn more about enrollment, see How Do I Sign Up for Obamacare in Vermont?

-Fedral tax credits.
+Federal tax credits.
 The federal government provides help with premium payments for those whose incomes fall between 100% and 400% of the federal poverty level.
-For 2020, for example, a family of four earning as much as $103,000 can qualify for subsidies, as can an individual who earns up to $49,960.
+For example, for 2021 health plans, a family of four in Vermont earning as much as $104,800 can qualify for subsidies, as can an individual who earns up to $51,040.
 Though the subsidies are tax credits, they are automatically deducted from the cost of your premiums each month, as long as you purchase your plan through Vermont Health Connect.

 Medicaid.
-If your income is very low, you may qualify for free or low-cost coverage through Medicaid in Vermont.
+If your income is very low, you may qualify for free or low-cost coverage through Green Mountain Care in Vermont.

 For more information, see Ways to Save Money on Obamacare in Vermont.